codemancers/rbkit-client/README.md

 Since value of `-spec` is macx-g++, I'll need to add a line with `QMAKE_MACOSX_DEPLOYMENT_TARGET = 10.9` in `~/Qt5.2.1/5.2.1/clang_64/mkspecs/macx-g++/qmake.conf`

+*Note* - Above special syntax is usually not required on Linux systems.

 Running a shadow build, i.e building from a separate directory is very simple.
 Just create a build directory, say `~/rbkit-build`.
 Lets say source code is cloned at `~/rbkit-client`